Access Hoare Logic: Examples

 However, there is an ambiguity in the way this code is written, in that it can be parsed in different ways.
 The intended way is that both instructions after \verb|else| would be executed in the else part, i.e. the program would be parsed as

 Another reading would give higher priority to '\verb|;|', leading to

-Both \verb|P1| and \verb|P2| are correct w.r.t.~ the given pre- and postcondition in standard Hoare logic.
-However, only \verb|P1| is access secure w.r.t.~the given pre- and postcondition, while \verb|P2| is not: the given precondition is not necessary for the postcondition to hold after executing \verb|P2|, as \verb|P2| sets \verb|acc| to \verb|true| in any case.
+Both \verb|P1| and \verb|P2| are correct w.r.t.~ the given pre- and post-condition in standard Hoare logic.
+However, only \verb|P1| is access secure w.r.t.~the given pre- and post-condition, while \verb|P2| is not: the given pre-condition is not necessary for the post-condition to hold after executing \verb|P2|, as \verb|P2| sets \verb|acc| to \verb|true| in any case.
+See Section~\ref{sec:exampleHKformal} for further details.